Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/tutorial/localstorage.md

 In our example, we want to store the high score of a game-themed wallpaper.
 The high score is valid across all screens, so we want to store it globally using the `LOCATION_GLOBAL` constant.

 An opposite example would be if we wanted to keep track of the position of some wallpaper element on the screen.
 In this case, we would instead store this value per-screen using `LOCATION_SCREEN`.
-This is also the default state, so if you do not make a decision, wallpaper settings will be stored per screen.
+This is also the default state, so if you do not specify this option, wallpaper settings will be stored per screen.

 ### Storing Data